 For airbrush art, you should at least always wear a professional respirator when spraying with solvent-based paints.
 Such a mask can prevent you from inhaling the fine spray of paint unintentionally.
 If you want to protect your health as effectively as possible, you can also use a suction system when airbrushing.
 Such a system is especially useful if you regularly work with solvent-based paints on airbrush art projects.

 You should also wear the respirator when spraying if you only use water-based paints and other paints without chemical solvents.
 It is always an advantage if the room you use for airbrush work is well ventilated and your airways are protected from the fine paint mist in several ways.

 Our most important tips and tricks for the start

 - Before you fog different areas of your artwork with the different colors, you should always test them on a normal piece of paper first.
-This way you can check whether different parameters such as consistency, colour shade and spraying behaviour are in the best possible range.
+This way you can check whether different parameters such as consistency, color shade and spraying behavior are in the best possible range.

 - In addition, the adhesion of the paint used should first be tested on the material selected for the airbrush art.
 Before you spray your model with the paint, for example, you can spray other waste pieces of the same material with the paint as a test object (if available).